GSA/ficam-management/pages/06_cpic.md

 The [Approved Products List (APL)](https://www.idmanagement.gov/approved-products-list/){:target="_blank"} is a list of HSPD-12 related products and services that have been tested through procedures approved by the National Institute of Standards and Technology (NIST).
 You can use multiple GSA Schedules to purchase a resource that’s included on the APL.
 When you purchase products and services for HSPD-12 implementation, you must follow OMB Memorandum M-06-18 and use the FIPS 201 Evaluation Program APL.
 The APL is continuously updated with approved products and technologies.
 It’s your responsibility to stay current on these changes and incorporate them into your planning during regular technology refresh cycles as part of the capital planning and budget process.
 Find a complete inventory of government certified and approved services and product listings on [IDManagement.gov](https://www.idmanagement.gov){:target="_blank"}.

-#### Implementation Tip

-Before you purchase a product listed on the HSPD-12 APL, determine if the product is appropriate for the risk level and design of your agency's ICAM solution.
+{% include alert-info.html heading="Implementation Tip" content="Before you purchase a product listed on the HSPD-12 APL, determine if the product is appropriate for the risk level and design of your agency's ICAM solution.
 A given product on the APL may not be interoperable or appropriate for your agency's implementation.
-You must properly integrate and configure purchased products to be interoperable with other ICAM programs and services.
+You must properly integrate and configure purchased products to be interoperable with other ICAM programs and services." %}

 ### Identify Contract Vehicles for ICAM Products and Services